-(Note: up to 12 units of Lower Division courses may be applied toward this requirement, provided that these same courses have not been used to satisfy general education requirements (I, above).)
+(Note: up to 12 units of lower division courses may be applied toward this requirement, provided that these same courses have not been used to satisfy general education requirements [I, above].)

-Two courses in each of three subject fields, selected from anthropology, economics, history, journalism-communications, political science, psychology, and sociology.

-Two additional courses to be distributed among one or two of the above named subject fields, or social science.
+- Two courses in each of three subjects fields, selected from anthropology, economics, history, journalism-mass communications, political science, psychology, and sociology. - Two additional courses to be distributed among one or two of the above named subject fields, or social science.